isrand/hedera-connector/mkdocs/docs/getting-started/setup.md

 The CouchDB Wallet stores account information in a collection called `accounts` in the referenced CouchDB instance.
 By default, when starting the application locally, a CouchDB instance is deployed next to the Hedera Connector pod.

-If you want to make use of a managed database service (like IBM Cloudant or Azure CosmosDB) you will have to set the `settings.local` toggle to false in `values.yaml`, specify the database URL (without `username:password`) under `couchdb.url`, and update the `database-credentials.yaml` secret with the correct username and password for the database.
+If you want to make use of a managed database service (like IBM Cloudant or Azure CosmosDB) you will have to set the `global.settings.local` toggle to false in `values.yaml`, specify the database URL (without `username:password`) under `couchdb.url`, and update the `username` and `password` keys.

 #### Hedera Account

+!!! quest ""
-> If you don't have a Hedera Hashgraph Testnet account you can create one [here](https://portal.hedera.com/register).
+    If you don't have a Hedera Hashgraph Testnet account you can create one [here](https://portal.hedera.com/register).

 The Hedera Connector uses an Account's information (Account Id, Hedera Public Key and Hedera Private Key) and Crystals-Kyber key pair to perform transactions and queries on the network.